risuiowa/rails-jquery-autocomplete/README.md

 1. This is the officially maintained fork of [rails3-jquery-autocomplete](http://github.com/crowdint/rails3-jquery-autocomplete)
 2. All new features and support of Rails 4 and above will occur here going forward.
-If you are still using Rails 3 please continue to use the previous fork.
-No new features will be added there, but bug fixes & security patches will continue until Rails 3 is EOL.
+Rails 3 is also supported on this fork; bug fixes and security fixes for Rails 3 will continue until Rails 3 is EOL.

 # rails-jquery-autocomplete